 As argued in the discussion of phase one, the Jews that were scattered from Jerusalem were thoroughly Jewish.

-They went about in Judea and Samaria, preaching the Word, but “to Jews alone” (11:19).
+They went about in Judea and Samaria, preaching the Word, but “to Jews alone” (Acts 11:19).

-The “Hellenistic Jews” (6:1) spoke Greek, while the “native Hebrews” (6:1) were Jews that spoke Aramaic; but all were Jews.
+The “Hellenistic Jews” (Acts 6:1) spoke Greek, while the “native Hebrews” (6:1) were Jews that spoke Aramaic; but all were Jews.
 Greek was the common language in New Testament times, as evidenced by the fact that the New Testament was written in that language.

 Philip’s steps were also guided to intercept an important Ethiopian official who had taken a toilsome journey to Jerusalem.
-It is not explicitly stated whether the Ethiopian in Acts 8 was a Jew or not, but since “he had come to Jerusalem to worship” (8:27) and “was reading the prophet Isaiah” when Philip met him (8:28), he probably was one of the Jews or Jewish proselytes that were citizens of other countries (2:5-12).
-He probably came to Jerusalem to worship on one of the three annual pilgrimage festivals, such a Pentecost.
+It is not explicitly stated whether the Ethiopian in Acts 8 was a Jew or not, but since “he had come to Jerusalem to worship” (Acts 8:27) and “was reading the prophet Isaiah” when Philip met him (Acts 8:28), he probably was one of the Jews or Jewish proselytes that were citizens of other countries (Acts 2:5-12).
+He probably came to Jerusalem to worship on one of the three annual pilgrimage festivals, such as Pentecost.
 He therefore also observed the Law of Moses.

 But the best proof that the church still lived according to the Law of Moses will come from the later phases of the church that are discussed below.
-In Acts 10 Gentiles received the Holy Spirit for the first time, to the amazement of the Jews (10:45).
-In Acts 15 the church council decided, about 20 years after Pentecost, that Gentiles do not have to submit to the Law of Moses, but this decision only applied to Gentile Christians (15:19).
-The Jewish Christians continued to live according to the Law of Moses; at least until about 30 years after Pentecost (21:20).
-There should therefore be no doubt about the fact that the church, during this second phased, still consisting only of Jews and Samaritans, and lived according to the Law of Moses.
+In Acts 10 Gentiles received the Holy Spirit for the first time, to the amazement of the Jews (Acts 10:45).
+In Acts 15 the church council decided, about 20 years after Pentecost, that Gentiles do not have to submit to the Law of Moses, but this decision only applied to Gentile Christians (Acts 15:19).
+The Jewish Christians continued to live according to the Law of Moses; at least until about 30 years after Pentecost (Acts 21:20).
+There should, therefore, be no doubt about the fact that the church, during this second phase, still consisting only of Jews and Samaritans, and lived according to the Law of Moses.